bison--/draw-o-matic/README.md

 ## HOW TO USE ##

-Open a terminal and go into the folder where this script is.
+Open a terminal and go into the folder where this script is,

-Then just run:
+then just run:
 >    python startTerminal if=mySuperFile.sh of=fancy_image_of_file.png

-Sure, you can sue any fullpath
+Sure, you can use any fullpath:
 >    python startTerminal if=/home/mysuperuser/bigFile.iso of=/home/images/fancy_image_of_file.png

 you can set the pixel size with: